grafov/kiwi/README.md

 }
 ```

 See more ready to run samples in `cmd` subdirs.
+Filters described in the wiki: [Filtering](https://github.com/grafov/kiwi/wiki/Filtering).

 ## Work with context